AqwamCreates/DataPredict/docs/index.md

 To know what this library is all about from scratch, let's have a look at the quick introduction [here](QuickIntroduction.md).

 Would you like to hire me for machine, deep and reinforcement learning integration?
-You can hire me through Fiverr [here](https://www.fiverr.com/aqwamcreates/integrate-machine-and-reinforcement-learning-to-roblox-0beb).
+You can hire me through [Fiverr](https://www.fiverr.com/aqwamcreates/integrate-machine-and-reinforcement-learning-to-roblox-0beb).

 ## Tutorials